Compliance pain

 Documentation and evidence gaps in the holding structure

-The HK Holding Hub Diagnostic (Packs ready for your statutory auditor?)
+The HK Holding Hub Diagnostic (Packs ready for parent review?)

 If you answer "No" to any item below, you need a conversation before the next board cycle.